Skip to main content

 ModeBehavior

-redirectReturns a temporary presigned URL — the client downloads directly from S3.
-Best for performance.
+redirectReturns a temporary presigned URL.
+The client downloads directly from S3.
+Recommended when the browser can reach the S3 endpoint.

 proxyThe Gallery server streams the file from S3 to the client.
-Use when S3 is not directly reachable.
+Use only when S3 is not directly reachable by browsers.

 Environment Variables